szymonszoldra/react-bank/README.md

 #### Installation

-1. clone this repository to your folder
+1. clone this repository to your directory
-2. open your terminal in main folder of the repository
+2. open your terminal in main directory of the repository
 3. write inside:

 ```sh
 npm install
 npm start
 ```